Reduce Violence Against Emergency Nurses

 According to the Centers for Disease Control and Prevention, more than 40,000 people die annually from poisoning and approximately 2,000 are treated each day in emergency departments.

 ENA will support programs and funding that provide resources for the nation’s 55 poison control centers and the national poison control hotline.

 Improve Treatment of Patients Who Abuse Opioids and Other Drugs

-The U.S. is experiencing a historic epidemic in opioid abuse and related overdose death.
-In 2018, drug overdoses were the leading cause of accidental death in the United States.
+The U.S. is experiencing a historic epidemic in opioid use disorder and related overdose death.
+In 2020, there were a record 91,799 drug overdoses deaths in the U.S., representing a 30 percent increase in just one year.

 ENA will support policies and federal funding to combat the ongoing national crisis of opioid addiction and overdose death, including provisions to encourage states and local communities to pursue a full array of proven strategies to combat addiction and support individuals in recovery.

 Fund Federal Research to Improve the Delivery of Emergency Care

 ENA will continue to strive for improved patient safety and enhanced quality of care by collaborating with appropriate stakeholders to promote and conduct research to enhance emergency care for all patients.

-In addition, ENA will support the work of the National Institute of Nursing Research (NINR) at the National Institutes of Health (NIH) and urges adequate federal funding for NINR within the overall NIH budget.
+In addition, ENA will support the work of the National Institute of Nursing Research at the National Institutes of Health and urges adequate federal funding for NINR within the overall NIH budget.